The Real Life, mundane version of the Mayfly-December Romance.

 Nip/Tuck star Julian McMahon is the product of one of these relationships.
 His father, Australia's 20th prime minister William McMahon, met an occupational therapist named Sonia Hopkins before he became prime minister.
 When the two got married, William was 57 and Sonia was 32.
 (Sonia McMahon would later create a scandal by wearing a revealing dress during a visit to the Nixon White House, FYI.)

 The 2011 marriage of actor Doug Hutchison (51) and aspiring singer Alexis Stodden (16) with parental approval.
+They divorced in 2013 (citing the age difference as the "huge major" reason), but are still living together.

 Through the power of this trope, a few widows of American Civil War veterans lived into the 21st century.
 In all known cases of this, the brides were in their late teens or early 20's, and the marriages happened in the 1920's and 30's when the grooms were quite elderly.
 The last living Confederate widow, Maudie Hopkins, died in 2008.
 The last known Union widow, Getrude Janeway, died in 2003, receiving her husband's bi-monthly pension check of $70 until her death.